Azure/Microsoft-Defender-for-Cloud/Storage AV Automation/README.md

     ```
     git clone https://github.com/Azure/Azure-Security-Center.git
     ```
-1. Create Storage Automation AV/ARM_template/AutomationAntivirusForStorageTemplate.parameters.json file and fill the parameters.
+1. Create Storage AV Automation/ARM_template/AntivirusAutomationForStorageTemplate.parameters.json file and fill the parameters.
     * Deployment Script Parameters:
         * location
         * resourceGroupName - Can be the name of a new group or an existing one.